-Globally, ML allowed an error dispersion similar to the obtained using SLR over the 12 leads, including other published approaches (Table I).
-High Sensitivity values were found, resulting from the fact that only a very low number of boundaries were considered to be inconsistent and discarded.
+Globally, ML allowed an error dispersion similar to that obtained using SLR over the 12 leads, including other published approaches (Table I).
+High sensitivity values were found, resulting from the fact that only a very low number of boundaries were considered to be inconsistent and discarded.

 The automatic procedures are marking the QRS onset on CSEDB files later than the referees, as can be seen from the positive bias found in most of the cases.
-This is likely to be due to situations as the illustrated in Fig. 7(a).
-With respect to the PTBDB files, it is known that the manual QRS onset (all) and T end (85%) reference marks are single-lead based in lead II [12].
-This is reflected in the lowest bias found for SL over lead II in T wave end location.
-Either ML or SLR when compared with single-lead based reference marks (PTBDB) show a negative bias for QRS onset, and a positive bias for T wave end.
-This is in clear accordance with the strategy of using information from multiple leads in order to locate the earliest and the latest signs of ventricular activity.
+This is likely to be due to situations as the ones illustrated in Fig. 7(a).
+With respect to the PTBDB files, it is known that the manual QRS onset (all) and T end (85%) reference marks are SL-based in lead II [12].
+This is reflected in the lowest bias found for SL over lead II in T-wave end location.
+Either ML or SLR when compared with SL-based reference marks (PTBDB) show a negative bias for QRS onset and a positive bias for T-wave end.
+Clearly, this is in accordance with the strategy of using information from multiple leads in order to locate the earliest and the latest signs of ventricular activity.

-The ML over the VCG was able to provide, from only 3 ECG leads, boundaries locations as stable as the ones provided by other methods using many more leads.
-It should be remarked that the proposed method requires the WT calculation of 3 leads, with delineation procedures involving a variable number of signals.
-Thus, even considering fitting and projecting features, the ML strategy is usually more efficient than applying single-lead to 12 leads, as the number of steps needed is not very high.
-The number of iterations was low, with mean values between 3 and 4 iterations for QRS boundaries and lower than 2 for T boundaries.
+The ML over the VCG was able to provide, from only three ECG leads, boundary locations as stable as the ones provided by other methods using many more leads.
+It should be remarked that the proposed method requires the WT calculation of three leads, with delineation procedures involving a variable number of signals.
+Thus, even by considering fitting and projecting features, the ML strategy is usually more efficient than applying SL to 12 leads, as the number of steps needed is not very high.
+The number of iterations was low, with mean values between three and four iterations for QRS boundaries and less than two for T boundaries.
 Thus, the results presented denote a clear performance improvement.